smallheath1919/containers-training/L100/Labs/test-images/README.md

-This folder is for making test nginx images for the test containers to be used in the docker network section Run `chmod +x ./make-images.sh`
+This folder is for making test nginx images for the test containers to be used in the docker network section:
+1. Run `chmod +x ./make-images.sh`
-Run `./make-images.sh`
+2. Run `./make-images.sh`